-LAKOTA LANGUAGE/CULTURE/HISTORY
+C. LAKOTA LANGUAGE/CULTURE/HISTORY

 Due to the TAKINI School system being located on the west end of the Cheyenne River Sioux Tribe, every effort will be made to include appropriate traditional and contemporary teachings of the Lakota language, culture, and history and follow the intent of CRST Ordinance 66.
-This ordinance mandates that any student enrolled in or is a descendant of; a federally recognized tribe will be enrolled in a Lakota language class every year of school.
+This Ordinance mandates that all Indian students will be enrolled in a Lakota language class every year of school.
 Further, all other students are encouraged to take Lakota language.

-STUDENT RIGHTS, RESPONSIBILITIES, and EXPECTATIONS
+SECTION 2: STUDENT RIGHTS, RESPONSIBILITIES, AND EXPECTATIONS